vbookshelf/XarpAi-Lung-Opacity-Detector/README.md

 ## 2- Cons

 - It’s not a one click setup.
 The user needs to have a basic knowledge of how to use the command line to set up a virtual environment, download requirements and launch a python app.
+However, a high-schooler who knows Python could set this app up in a few minutes.
 - The model’s ability to generalize to real world data is unproven.
 - The model may predict multiple overlapping bounding boxes.
 I've not fixed this because this is a prototype and the bounding boxes can be hidden by simply clicking on the image.
 - The model predicts false positives.